 Medical Practice Formation & Ownership

-With offices in Atlanta and Augusta, Georgia, our law firm helps physicians properly form and set up medical practices in Georgia and South Carolina.
-The focus of our business and healthcare law firm is medical practices and healthcare-related businesses.
+With offices in Atlanta and Augusta, Georgia, our health law firm helps physicians properly form and set up medical practices.
+The focus of our health law firm is medical practices, healthcare-related businesses and physician represenstation.

 - Medical Practice Formation